francis94c/vimeo-livestream/README.md

 __Every other HTTP Response Code except 200 & 201 will throw an Exception.__

 ### Get Accounts ###
-Get all LiveStream accounts linked to API key.
+Get all LiveStream accounts linked to the current API key.
 ```php
 $accounts = $livestream->getAccounts(); // Returns an array of account resources.
 ```